vod04/Launcher-Scripts/launcher/Functions.md

 Function Name | Description | Return
 ------------------- | --------------------- | -------
-Window.MessageBox(sTitle, sMessage) | Display a windows message box | Nil Window.SelectBoolean(sTitle, sMessage) | Display a boolean message box | Boolean Window.HasFocus() | Whether or not the game window has the focus | Boolean Window.ShowCursor() | Show the mouse cursor | Nil Window.HideCursor() | Hide the mouse cursor | Nil
+Window.MessageBox(sTitle, sMessage) | Display a windows message box (Not advised in fullscreen exclusive) | Nil Window.SelectBoolean(sTitle, sMessage) | Displays a boolean message box.
+This allows the user to select "yes" or "no".
+(Not advised in fullscreen exclusive) | Boolean
+Window.HasFocus() | Whether or not the game window has the focus | Boolean Window.ShowCursor() | Show the mouse cursor | Nil Window.HideCursor() | Hide the mouse cursor | Nil